Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 | 3. | Docker-Compose: node & Dapp | We will add the Dapp to the docker-compose file of Milestone 2 to demonstrate the full functionality of our chain, the ocw, including a proxy for the FIAT Rest Interface developed in Milestone 1 and the "buy me a coffee" Dapp. |
 ## Future Plans

-First step is to prove technical feasibility and also to learn more about the concepts of the Polkadot ecosystem.
+First step is to prove technical feasibility and also to learn more about the concepts of the Mintbase ecosystem.
 We already have some ideas in which direction we want to continue, but that is to be validated.
 In other words - maybe our thoughts will not make sense once we know more :) So far, our next milestones and development goals:

 * Integrate with relaychain, so that a node/token can be used throughout the ecosystem.
-* Create first version of a utility/governance token, which is able to run a sustainable, freely accessible and open sourced infrastrucuture for integrating Open-Banking API into Polkadot ecosystem.
+* Create first version of a utility/governance token, which is able to run a sustainable, freely accessible and open sourced infrastrucuture for integrating Open-Banking API into Mintbase ecosystem.
 * Support additional Bank-APIs like Europe's [PSD2](https://ec.europa.eu/info/law/payment-services-psd-2-directive-eu-2015-2366_en) or [IndiaStack](https://www.indiastack.org/)
 * Integrate with an identity system and provide similar functionality as we do now on Ethereum with our contracts.
 Means: Only whitelisted identities may receive or mint funds.
 * Create a nice API and project/landing page, integrate with no-code tools like Integromat or Zapier to make our Functionality easy & accessible for developers.